ecmwf-training/c3s-training-submodule-reanalysis/intro.md

 ![logo](img/reanalysis-temp-record-000.png)

-Together, these tutorials equip you to navigate, analyse, and interpret reanalysis data with confidence, enabling you to unlock deeper insights into past and present of Earth’s Climate-relevant systems, and enhance your set of essential skills for climate science and environmental research.
+Together, these tutorials equip you to navigate, analyse, and interpret reanalysis data with confidence, enabling you to unlock deeper insights into past and present of Earth’s climate-relevant systems, and enhance your set of essential skills for climate science and environmental research.